kolehiyolo/persn-adulting_101_v2/NEXT.md

-Styling icon and color options
+Dynamic icon and color options